Sabores de Venezuela

 Flavors of Venezuela

-Immerse yourself in a culinary journey through Venezuela and discover the richness of its gastronomy.
-From the coasts of the Caribbean to the mountains of the Andes, each region of the country has its own unique gastronomic offerings that reflect the cultural and geographical diversity of Venezuela.
+Immerse yourself in a culinary journey through Venezuela and discover the richness of its cuisine.
+From the Caribbean coast to the Andes Mountains, each region of the country has its own unique culinary offerings that reflect Venezuela's cultural and geographical diversity.

 Among this diversity we can find: